garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 ---

-While visiting Grace's family for Christmas 2023, we played a game were everyone picked a song that they identified with.
+While visiting Grace's family for Christmas 2023, we played a game where everyone picked a song that they identified with.
 After much deliberation,
 I landed on *Whole Lotta Love* by Led Zeppelin based solely on the title.
-There's not really any other way to put it.
+There's no other way to put it.
 I was so blessed with a whole lotta love in 2023.

 Below is mostly a list of the whole lotta love that
-I experienced during 2023.
+I experienced in 2023.
 If there is more to it than simply the note, I'll try to provide a little bit of commentary.

 ## January
-* On January 29, 2023, Grace took her first pregnancy test and ...she PASSED.
+* On January 29, 2023, Grace took her first pregnancy test, and ...she PASSED.
 A lot of emotions ensued.

 ## February
 * Grace and I went on a quick skiing trip to Idaho.
 Check